 Centre Policies are developed to protect the children, families and staff at the centre.
 Taigum Child Care Centre seeks input into policy development from families, staff and management of the service.
 This may be done through newsletters, notice boards, parent meetings, parent committee, staff meetings, board meetings and training days.

 Support and encourage the three-way partnership between parents, children and staff;

-Look to the broader community to assist us in providing optimal care for all children.
+Seek information and inclusion of the broader community to assist us in providing optimal care to all children.

 We strive to achieve this ‘Mission Statement’ by adopting and supporting the following Philosophy statements:

 - We believe that a high level of communication as well as trust and respect are the keys to a three-way partnership, so daily discussions, written notes and child portfolios are vital for ensuring that the needs of all parties are constantly being met.